mdepx/mdepx/README.md

 # Introduction

-Osfive is an RTOS/SDK for microcontrollers.
+Osfive is an SDK for microcontrollers that allows you to write applications for a bare-metal hardware.

 ## Key features
 - Application-centric